wojciech-kulik/xcodebuild.nvim/README.md

 - [Ruby] to use [Xcodeproj] gem.
 - [pymobiledevice3] to debug on physical devices and/or run apps on devices below iOS 17.
 - [xcode-build-server] to make LSP work properly with xcodeproj/xcworkspace.
-- [codelldb] to debug iOS and macOS Swift apps.
+- [codelldb] to debug applications.
 - [Xcode] to build, run, and test apps.
 Make sure that `xcodebuild` and `xcrun simctl` work correctly.
   Tested with Xcode 15.